Magius “Black Metal”

-The second instalment of the Carmen Mola series sees Inspector Elena Blanco hunt down a clandestine network that organizes gruesome fights.
+The second installment of the Carmen Mola series sees Inspector Elena Blanco hunt down a clandestine network that organizes gruesome fights.
 Another page-turner.

 Verdict: worth reading